 Understanding the Pass-Through Deduction as a Business Owner

-Small business owners filing their 2018 taxes as the April 15 deadline looms are hoping to cash in on one of the biggest changes from the Tax Cuts and Jobs Act – a 20% deduction for pass-through businesses.
+When structuring your business as a pass-through entity, you may be hoping to cash in on one of the biggest changes from the Tax Cuts and Jobs Act – a 20% deduction for pass-through businesses.

-Though Congress passed the bill in 2017, taxpayers are seeing the effects for the first time.
-Several provisions directly impact business owners.
+Several provisions of the 2017 bill directly impact business owners.
 For instance, the top corporate tax rate is now lower for C corporations and all business owners can deduct the full cost of eligible business assets.
 But it’s the pass-through deduction that could be particularly important to the many small business owners who pass their business income through their personal taxes.
 However, figuring out who’s eligible has left both entrepreneurs and their accountants scratching their heads.

 “It’s kind of convoluted,” said Logan Allec, CPA and founder of financial advice website Money Done Right.
 “Not everyone gets the deduction.”

 If you’re the owner of a pass-through business, you may be wondering if you qualify for the deduction.
-We’ll try to help you determine whether you’re eligible for this savings before you file your 2018 taxes.
+We’ll try to help you determine whether you’re eligible for this savings before tax season.

 What is the pass-through deduction?